UmukoroG/Spacestagram/README.md

 **Spacestagram**

-A webpage that pull images from the NASA's API and allow users to "like" and "unlike" their favourite images among other functionalities.
+A webpage that pull images from NASA's API and allow users to "like" and "unlike" their favourite images among other functionalities.

-As of right now, website can sucessfully make request to the nasa api and will be completed and deployed to firebase in the  next 24hrs.
+As of right now, website can sucessfully make request to nasa api and will be completed and deployed to firebase in the  next 24hrs.

-If you are from spotify , do me a favour and check again.
+If you are from shopify , do me a favour and check again.
 Cheers!